codacy/codacy-rubocop/docs/description/Rails_ScopeArgs.md

-This cop checks for scope calls where it was passed a method (usually a scope) instead of a lambda/proc.
+Checks for scope calls where it was passed a method (usually a scope) instead of a lambda/proc.

 # Examples